Envoy API

 - remoteAddress: {}

-You may need to make additional configuration changes to Gloo Edge in order for the remote_address value to be the real client IP address, and not an address that is internal to the Kubernetes cluster, or that is from a cloud load balancer.
+You may need to make additional configuration changes to Gloo Gateway in order for the remote_address value to be the real client IP address, and not an address that is internal to the Kubernetes cluster, or that is from a cloud load balancer.
 To address these, check out the advanced use case below.

 Advanced Concepts